 As I had heard from other coaster enthusiasts, the hills are stuffed with airtime.
 Some with sudden drops that are short but powerful, jerking you down and even throwing your hands up for you.
 The helices offer great g-forces and the second tunnel is cool and throws you a little.
 I also enjoyed the layout and liked the varied nature of the track.
 I can see why New Englanders are so rabid for this ride.
 It had the longest line at the park the entire day.
 And if it wasn’t for security there would have been a mad dash for it when the park opened.
 This truly is the best steel roller coaster (and in my opinion overall coaster) on the planet.
 Kumba’s still my personal favorite though.
 Final Rating – 10 (Transcendental)

-Check out this onride coaster video of Superman: Ride of Steel, though it doesn’t really do the ride justice.
+Check out this video of Superman The Ride, though it doesn’t really do the ride justice.

 Bizarro is rated ‘IN’ for Intense.
 It’s a 4 out of 5 on my Thrill Scale for of its height and speed.

 For more info check out this fan site.
 How many roller coasters have their own fan sites?
 Do you have a comment about this S:RoS or any of the other versions?
 Chime in below.